AlibabaCloudDocs/arms/intl.en-US/Prometheus Service/Get started with Prometheus Service.md

 -   An ACK cluster is created.
 For more information, see [Create a managed Kubernetes cluster](/intl.en-US/Quick Start/Basic operations/Create a managed Kubernetes cluster.md).
 -   [Activate and upgrade ARMS](/intl.en-US/Quick start/Activate and upgrade ARMS.md)

-## Enable ARMS Prometheus monitoring
+## Enable ARMS Prometheus

-You can enable ARMS Prometheus monitoring by using the following three methods:
+You can enable ARMS Prometheus by using the following methods:

 **Configure cluster parameters.**

-1. Log on to the [Container Service for Kubernetes \(ACK\) console](https://cs.console.aliyun.com).
+1. Log on to the [ACK console](https://cs.console.aliyun.com).

-2. In the left-side navigation pane, click **Clusters**.
+2. In the left-side navigation pane of the ACK console, click **Clusters**.

-3. In the upper-right corner of the Clusters page, click **Create Kubernetes cluster**.
+3. In the upper-right corner of the Clusters page, click **Create Kubernetes Cluster**.

 4. Select the cluster template that you want to use and configure parameters for the new cluster.
 On the **Component Configurations**page, select **Enable Prometheus Monitoring**.